-Jesse Boehm is the assistant director of the Broad’s Cancer Program and a Merkin Institute Research Fellow.
-In these roles, he both leads a research team and works closely with Cancer Program director Todd Golub on the scientific planning and strategic execution of program projects, collaborations and activities.
+Jesse Boehm is the associate director of the Broad’s Cancer Program and a Merkin Institute Research Fellow.
+In these roles, he leads a research team while working closely with Cancer Program director Todd Golub in the scientific planning and strategic execution of program projects, collaborations, and activities.

-Boehm’s lab is focused on developing powerful methods and tools to accelerate the translation of cancer genomics into cancer therapeutics.
-Active projects in the lab include developing pipelines for personalized testing of tumor vulnerabilities as part of the Cancer Cell Line Factory, assessing the tumorigenic potential of thousands of new cancer mutations as part of the Target Accelerator, and developing systematic experimental and computational approaches to validate biomarker-dependency relationships as part of Project Achilles.
+The Boehm lab is focused on developing powerful methods and tools to accelerate the translation of cancer genomics into cancer therapeutics.
+Active projects include developing pipelines for personalized testing of tumor vulnerabilities as part of the Cancer Cell Line Factory, assessing the tumorigenic potential of thousands of new cancer mutations as part of the Target Accelerator, and developing systematic experimental and computational approaches to validate biomarker-dependency relationships as part of Project Achilles.

-Previously, Boehm worked for three and a half years as a research scientist in the Broad Cancer Program.
-In this role he managed several large, collaborative research efforts that spanned multiple platforms, programs and initiatives at the Broad Institute and Dana-Farber Cancer Institute.
+Previously, Boehm worked as a research scientist in the Broad Cancer Program.
+In this role he managed several large, collaborative research efforts that spanned multiple platforms, programs, and initiatives at the Broad Institute and Dana-Farber Cancer Institute.
 These included the generation of functional genomics tools for the community as well as the deployment of these tools in systematic, high-throughput experiments to determine the function of elements in the cancer genome.